janosh/blog/content/posts/2019-03-19~google-maps+react-hooks/google-maps+react-hooks.md

 <Map {...mapProps} />
 ```

-If you'd like to do something more fancy, for instance add some markers to the map, you can also pass in an `onMount` function:
+If you'd like to do something more fancy, for instance add some markers to the map, you can also pass an `onMount` function:

 ```js{17}
 const addMarkers = links => map => {